persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - first header item : check all

-          - third column is disable
+          - third column is disabled

           - 3 last columns are enabled